Special Features of Digital SLR Cameras

 • The Olympus E-330 was the first digital SLR camera with a live view LCD screen

-Konica Minolta (now replaced by Sony) is credited with the development of the built-in anti-shake system and it took awhile for other camera companies to adopt its use.
+Konica Minolta (now replaced by Sony) is credited with the development of the built-in image stabilization system and it took awhile for other camera companies to adopt its use.

 Olympus was able to claim another first with the release of the E-510 which includes built in image stabilization: the first here is that it was the only camera (at the time of release) to include a TRIO of special features (dust control, built-in stabilization and a live view LCD).